‘Manchester City will win Premier League' – Yakubu Ayegbeni predicts Citizens success | Goal.com

 “You also have to give credit to the owner for backing the manager up to spend money to buy better players.
 At the moment, they’ve got those players and they should also see if they can win the Champions League.”

-They continue their march towards the Premier League title when they host Nuno Espirito Santo's Wolverhampton Wanderers on Tuesday night.
+They continue their march towards the Premier League title when they host Ole Gunnar Solskjaer’s Manchester United on Sunday.

-Wolves are unbeaten in their last three games with their last result a 1-1 draw at Newcastle United.
+The Red Devils are unbeaten in their last nine games in all competitions with their last result a 0-0 draw at Chelsea.